PrivSec-dev/privsec.dev/content/knowledge/Multi-factor Authentication.md

 Unlike [WebAuthn](#fido-fast-identity-online), TOTP offers no protection against [phishing](https://en.wikipedia.org/wiki/Phishing) or reuse attacks.
 If an adversary obtains a valid code from you, they may use it as many times as they like until it expires (generally 60 seconds + grace period).

-Despite of its short comings, TOTP is considered better and safer than Push Confirmations.
+Despite of its short comings, we consider TOTP better and safer than Push Confirmations.

 ### Yubico OTP